wagtail/wagtail/docs/getting_started/tutorial.md

 Run `python manage.py makemigrations` and `python manage.py migrate`.

-There are a few new concepts here, so let\'s take them one at a time:
+There are a few new concepts here, so let's take them one at a time:

 Inheriting from `Orderable` adds a `sort_order` field to the model, to keep track of the ordering of images in the gallery.

 The `ParentalKey` to `BlogPage` is what attaches the gallery images to a specific page.
-A `ParentalKey` works similarly to a `ForeignKey`, but also defines `BlogPageGalleryImage` as a \"child\" of the `BlogPage` model, so that it\'s treated as a fundamental part of the page in operations like submitting for moderation, and tracking revision history.
+A `ParentalKey` works similarly to a `ForeignKey`, but also defines `BlogPageGalleryImage` as a "child" of the `BlogPage` model, so that it's treated as a fundamental part of the page in operations like submitting for moderation, and tracking revision history.

-`image` is a `ForeignKey` to Wagtail\'s built-in `Image` model, where the images themselves are stored.
+`image` is a `ForeignKey` to Wagtail's built-in `Image` model, where the images themselves are stored.
 This comes with a dedicated panel type, `ImageChooserPanel`, which provides a pop-up interface for choosing an existing image or uploading a new one.
-This way, we allow an image to exist in multiple galleries - effectively, we\'ve created a many-to-many relationship between pages and images.
+This way, we allow an image to exist in multiple galleries - effectively, we've created a many-to-many relationship between pages and images.

 Specifying `on_delete=models.CASCADE` on the foreign key means that if the image is deleted from the system, the gallery entry is deleted as well.
-(In other situations, it might be appropriate to leave the entry in place - for example, if an \"our staff\" page included a list of people with headshots, and one of those photos was deleted, we\'d rather leave the person in place on the page without a photo.
-In this case, we\'d set the foreign key to `blank=True, null=True, on_delete=models.SET_NULL`.)
+(In other situations, it might be appropriate to leave the entry in place - for example, if an "our staff" page included a list of people with headshots, and one of those photos was deleted, we'd rather leave the person in place on the page without a photo.
+In this case, we'd set the foreign key to `blank=True, null=True, on_delete=models.SET_NULL`.)

 Finally, adding the `InlinePanel` to `BlogPage.content_panels` makes the gallery images available on the editing interface for `BlogPage`.